RichieMitish/richiemitish/docs/_portfolio/03-tutorial.md

   <br>
   <strong>Request</strong><br>
-  The ETL platform required a tutorial on adding a new source to a module that was already up and running.
+  The SaaS ETL platform required a tutorial on adding a new source to a module that was already up and running.
   <br><br>

   <strong>Solution</strong><br>
-  <em>Add statistics from another source Integration</em> page.<br>
+  <em>"Add statistics from another source Integration"</em> page.<br>
   Having a certain demo scenario data set developed earlier, I extended it so that it could be used in this tutorial, too, forming a series of them.
-Since the platform's UI was rather techno-dependent, this tutorial had to also include examples with JSON-code, some parameters and screenshots that would show where exactly those should be used in the UI.<br><br>
+Since the platform's UI was rather techno-dependent, this tutorial had to also include examples with JSON-code, some parameters and screenshots that would show where exactly they should be used in the UI.<br><br>

   <strong>Platform and tools used</strong><br>
   Docs site run on a static site generator; Git, VSCode, Markdown, Mac OS image editors.<br><br>